245 NW 10th, Newport, OR 97365

-Beginning Monday April 17th, 2017 our administrative offices will be at the Agate Beach Fire Station located on 225 NW 73rd, St, near the Oregon State Police Office.
-Our phone number will remain the same, as will our office hours.
+Beginning Monday, April 17th, 2017 our administrative offices will be located at the Agate Beach Fire Station located on 225 NE 73rd, St, near the Oregon State Police office.
+Our phone number will remain the same as will our office hours.

 We are moving to allow construction to begin at our main fire station.
-The City of Newport received a seismic retrofit grant from the State of Oregon Infrastructure Finance Authority in the amount of $1.4 Million Dollars to structurally upgrade the Main Fire Station located at 245 NW 10th Street for increased earthquake resistance.
-The Fire Station was constructed in 1981 before the era of modern building codes which requires seismic bracing.
-The project includes new foundation supports around the perimeter of the building, and bracing for wall panels and roof supports.
+The City of Newport received a seismic retrofit grant from the State of Oregon Infrastructure Finance Authority in the amount of $1.4 Million Dollars to structurally upgrade the main fire station located at 245 NW 10th Street for increased earthquake resistance.
+The fire station was constructed in 1981 before the era of modern building codes which require seismic bracing.
+The project includes new foundation supports around the perimeter of the building and bracing for wall panels and roof supports.
 The extent of the construction project necessitates our temporary relocation.

-The last day to burn yard debris is July 4, 2017.
-It is closed for the season.
+The last day to burn yard debris was July 4, 2017.
+Burn season is now closed.
 It will begin again in October.
-You may come in to get a permit for the 17-18 burn season at any time, however, the permit will not be valid until the new burn season begins in the Fall.
+You may come in to get a permit for the 2017-18 burn season at any time, however, the permit will not be valid until the new burn season begins in the fall.

 Message from the Chief